Course detailsVisit course page

 About this course

-The course targets mid to senior-level government officers in ministries preparing for and/or taking part in conferences in relation to climate change as well as staff of intergovernmental / nongovernmental organizations.
-It also targets entry-level and mid-career diplomats working in a multilateral setting.
-Private sector specialists and students whose work or studies are related to this subject are also encouraged to apply.
+The course targets mid to senior-level governmental officials as well as staff of intergovernmental and nongovernmental organizations.
+It also targets entry-level and mid-career diplomats and private and public sector specialists.
+Postgraduate students with relevant experience in multicultural working environment are also encouraged to apply.